 “AI doesn’t grow tired or makes mistakes; it will dispassionately crunch data with brute force (…) [and is] particularly adept at searching beyond the boundaries of our biases. (…) No longer do the restriction of human fallibility and time need to influence the process.”

-Higher accuracy empowers CPG companies’ sales reps to understand and assess the reality of the points of sale more efficiently to maximize revenue.
+Higher accuracy empowers CPG companies’ sales reps to understand and assess the reality of the points of sale more efficiently to improve sales and maximize revenue.
 At Planorama, we know that accuracy is at the root of advanced retail execution.
 Every month, we provide them with reports which demonstrate Image Recognition’s ability to deliver accurate results consistently.
 During pilot phases, we can also help them benchmark manual against digital measurements and assess the power of Image Recognition.
-This is what we did for a sample of clients between 2010 and 2017, and the results exemplify how much value CG businesses can add to their retail execution processes with Image Recognition.
+This is what we did for a sample of clients between 2010 and 2017, and the results exemplify how much value CG businesses can add to their retail execution processes with an Image Recognition technology.
 We record that manual store checks have an accuracy level that fluctuates between 60% and 83%, versus 98% with our IR solution, PlanoCheck.
 That means there is a difference of 15 to 38 points between manual and digital measurements.

 Such an accuracy gap reveals inefficient POS operations due to manual store checks.
 It is a serious issue because inefficient store operations cause the highest lost sales for CPG firms, according to an MIT Supply Chain Management research.
 Given the level of investment it takes to create and implement a Perfect Store initiative, losing this much money on faulty manual measurements is jaw-dropping!
 Do not get us wrong.
 We are not blaming sales reps.
 In truth, retail execution gaps linked to manual errors are often beyond their control.
 Such errors are mainly due to human cognitive biases, which can only be defeated if we substitute the heavy lifting with technology.
 Our Project Director, Nicolas Bosshardt, explains: